aprilmintacpineda/webpack-multi-build-template/README.md

 # What this is

-This repository serves as a demonstration and also a template for projects that require different builds for multiple environments using webpack.
+This repository serves as a demonstration and also a template for projects that require different builds for different environments using webpack.

 It starts out with web, native, and mobile using [inferno-js](https://github.com/infernojs/inferno).
 But you can certainly modify it to use [react](https://github.com/facebook/react) or anything really.
 The repository is already setup for development and production.